dougUCN/LANE-server/CONTRIBUTING.md

 sudo apt install supervisor
 ```

-4. Copy the contents of the file `/deploy-prod/lane.conf` to `/etc/supervisor/conf.d/lane.conf`
+4. Copy the contents of the file `/deploy-prod/lane.conf` to a new file `/etc/supervisor/conf.d/lane.conf`
-5. Create a directory with `sudo mkdir /run/daphne/`
+5. Create a directory with `sudo mkdir /run/daphne/` for use by supervisord
 6. Create the file `/usr/lib/tmpfiles.d/daphne.conf` with contents `/run/daphne 0755 root root`
 7. Launch supervisord